bowang-lab/MedSAM/README.md

 ## Acknowledgements
-- We highly appreciate all the challenge organizers and dataset owners for providing the public dataset to the community.
+- We highly appreciate all the dataset owners for providing the public dataset to the community.
 - We thank Meta AI for making the source code of [SAM2](https://github.com/facebookresearch/segment-anything-2) publicly available.
+- We thank 3D Slicer and Gradio team for providing the user-friendly platforms

 ## Reference